 Cats are caught, spayed or neutered, vaccinated, treated for fleas and worms and returned to the colony.
 Sick cats will be removed from the colony and treated or if necessary euthanized.
 The colony cats are given food, and provided with a place to sleep.

 It has proven that such managed colonies are healthier and eventually “age out”.
 It is a win/win situation for property owners and cats.
 If cats are living in unsafe situations or cannot remain on the property, we move them to a farm that is looking for “working cats”.
 Working cats take care of rodent situations for farm owners.

-In 2016 alone we had approximately 150 cats enter our TNR program.
+In 2017 alone we had approximately 150 cats enter our TNR program.
 Since our organization has become more known in the community, the request for TNR has increased by 30%.
-A single TNR cat can cost our society approximately $200 for medical expenses (not inclusive of food, utilities, or other related costs) and this cost is reflected appropriately in our budget.
+A single TNR cat can cost our society approximately $400 for expenses and this cost is reflected appropriately in our budget.